Skip to content

 1. Ctrl/Cmd + Shift + P to bring up the command palette in Visual Studio Code

-3. Select Rebuild and Reopen in Container to completely rebuild the devcontainer
+3. Select Rebuild Container to completely rebuild the devcontainer

 4. Select Reopen in Container to reopen the most recent devcontainer build